wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 git clone -b okta https://github.com/oktadeveloper/spring-boot-react-example.git
 ```

 If you find any issues, please add a comment below, and I'll do my best to help.
-If you liked this tutorial, I’d love to have you [follow me on Twitter](https://twitter.com/mraible).
+If you liked this tutorial, I'd love to have you [follow me on Twitter](https://twitter.com/mraible).
 To be notified of more articles like this one, follow [@oktadev](https://twitter.com/oktadev).

 **Changelog:**